-- If you have different versions of a product for different customers, keep common source in one project and have a separate project for each customer. - If you have core code that is rarely changed or recompiled, keep that in one project and have separate projects for those areas that change regularly.
+- If you have different versions of a product for different customers, keep common source in one project and a separate project for each customer.
+You could also have a master solution into which you add projects from other solutions by right-clicking a solution and selecting Add > Existing Project. - If you have core code that is rarely changed or recompiled, keep that in one project and have separate projects for those areas that change regularly.

-Reference common sources
+Referencing common sources